MrWyss/mrwyss.github.io/_posts/2023-04-15-tip-15-convert-video-to-gif.md

 tags: batch gif
 mermaid: false
 ---
-Windows built-in **Snipping Tool** ships now with a video recorder.
-I have been waiting for this feature forever.
-The default file format is *MP4*.
-For this blog, my screen capture videos are converted to *Animated GIFs*.
-To convert these mp4's to gif's I this [great way](https://www.bannerbear.com/blog/how-to-make-a-gif-from-a-video-using-ffmpeg/).
+The **Snipping Tool** in Windows now includes a video recording feature, which I have been eagerly anticipating.
+The videos are saved in **MP4** format by default.
+For my blog, I convert these screen capture videos into **Animated GIFs** using this [great method](https://www.bannerbear.com/blog/how-to-make-a-gif-from-a-video-using-ffmpeg/) I discovered.

 ### Manual